 About Michael Mancini

 Dr. Mancini has a Bachelor of Science in Human Biology and an extensive background in the fields of human biomechanics, triplanar functional restoration and neurophysiology relating to these various mechanical disorders.
 His passion for advancement has prompted extensive continued education throughout North America and Europe where he completed his residency training in manual therapy and rehabilitation.

 Dr. Mancini is currently lecturing nationally and internationally on the topics of triplanar movement disorders, functional biomechanics, rehabilitation and reactivation strategies for chronic pain management.

 He held a full-time practice at the Institute for Athletic Medicine with Fairview Hospital and Clinic Systems, the teaching hospital of the University of Minnesota Medical School.
 In addition, he was a member of the mentorship program with Minnesota Sports Medicine, a specialty service and research branch collaboration between Fairview and Twin Cities Orthopedics.
-He is a licensed chiropractor and a credentialed practitioner of the McKenzie Institute International, the National Academy of Sports Medicine and the Gray Institute for Applied Functional Science.
+He is a member in good standing with the Manitoba Chiropractors' Association and the Canadian Chiropractors' Association.
+He is also a credentialed practitioner of the McKenzie Institute International, the National Academy of Sports Medicine and the Gray Institute for Applied Functional Science.

 About Susan R. Zwarich